EyePreserve: Identity-Preserving Iris Synthesis: Iris Texture Deformation Model

-To carry out identity-preserving iris texture deformation and get realistic variations of an eye image with different pupil sizes, we train an autoencoder that takes as input an undeformed iris image and a target iris shape defined by a binary mask to produce a deformed iris image.
-Fig.~\ref{fig:train} provides an overview of how this autoencoder is trained.
+\siamulnew{To carry out identity-preserving iris texture deformation and generate realistic variations across different pupil sizes, we formulate this task as a mask-guided, image-to-image translation problem.
+Specifically, we train an autoencoder, guided by a novel triplet-adversarial objective and a filter-based identity loss operating over a fully differentiable pipeline, which takes an undeformed iris image and a target binary mask to synthesize the deformed output.} Fig.~\ref{fig:train} provides an overview of how this autoencoder is trained.

+\siamulnew{The selection of our composite loss function is motivated by the inherent trade-off between biometric utility and perceptual realism.
+Standard L1 or L2 losses typically yield blurry reconstructions by averaging high-frequency details.
+To counteract this, we utilize the LPIPS and PatchGAN adversarial losses to enforce high-frequency perceptual fidelity.
+However, because perceptual losses optimize for human vision rather than identity verification, we anchor the biometric identity using an Identity Filter-based loss, a novel Triplet-Adversarial formulation (to capture identity features beyond those specified by the fixed filters), and the ISO quality metric-based sharpness loss.
+This specific combination ensures that the model preserves the low-frequency anatomical structures critical for iris matchers like ArcIris and DGR, while generating textures that appear realistic to human examiners.}

 Subsections below discuss the proposed training strategy and model specifics, grouped into four categories: identity preservation, image/iris realism preservation, formulation of the triplet-based loss function combining all required components, and model architecture.

-\subsubsection{Identity Preservation}
+\subsection{Identity Preservation}

 We utilize two loss components penalizing the model for not preserving the identity in a synthesized sample.
 The first, {\bf filter-based identity preservation} loss component $\mathcal{L}_{ID\text{-}\mathcal{F}}$ is defined as: